moutella/joycon2mouse/README.md

 This project is **Windows-only**, primarily because `vgamepad` (used for virtual controller output) is exclusive to Windows.
 You're free to make your own macOS/Linux fork if you want.

+Is only compatible with JoyCon 2 because I dont own the ProCon 2 but if someone tests it with this code or I get one then i'll gladly add it.

 ---

 ## RESEARCH